Although CPF is a parent organization, teachers and school administrators make up an important part of CPF.

 NOTE: The resources listed here do not necessarily reflect CPF’s views or opinions.
 CPF is not responsible for the content of any of the websites/resources and does not endorse the provider of the website or any products it offers.
 N.B. some websites are available in French only.

-L’Association canadienne des professeurs d’immersion (ACPI) supports and enriches French Immersion pedagogy by offering educators professional development, research and networking opportunities; and experiences for students such as contests: Concours national de poésie en immersion française and activities: 70 activités motivantes de communication orale, which can be purchased online from this link.
+L’Association canadienne des professeurs d’immersion (ACPI) supports and enriches French Immersion pedagogy by offering educators professional development, research and networking opportunities; and enriching experiences for students including contests and activities such as Concours national de poésie en immersion française and 70 activités motivantes de communication orale.

-The Canadian Association of Second Language Teachers provides access to great resources for FSL teachers.
+The Canadian Association of Second Language Teachers (CASLT) provides access to great resources for FSL teachers.

 BC Association of Teachers of Modern Languages (BCATML) promotes and advances the teaching of modern languages throughout British Columbia.